frenetic-lang/frenetic/guide/08-NCMultiSwitch.md

     ...
   else
     drop

+routing
 ```

 Change in to the chapter8 directory:
 ```
 $ cd chapter8
 ```
 Here, you'll find the template above in [Routing.nc](netcore-tutorial-code/Chapter8/Routing.nc).
 Fill it in.
-When you are finishing filling in the definition of `routing`, this file should contain nothing but a single `let` declaration.
-In particular, there should be no "main" policy expression as `Routing.nc` is actually just a module that will be included in a larger program.
-That larger program is contained in the file `Main.nc`.
-There, you will see that `Routing.nc` has been included and its definition `routing` used.

 #### Testing

-Launch Frenetic in a terminal by invoking `Main.nc`:
+Launch Frenetic in a terminal by invoking `Routing.nc`:

 ```
-$ frenetic Main.nc
+$ frenetic Routing.nc
 ```

 Then launch Mininet in another: